Manu404/WikiRef/README.md

 #### Dependencies

-Build is done on Windows using gitbash (normally provided with git).
+Build is done on Windows using gitbash (normally provided with git) or on Linux.
 You don't need any IDE like Visual Studio or similar.
 What you need is:

 - Git for Windows: https://git-scm.com/download/win
 - DotNet 7 SDK: https://dotnet.microsoft.com/en-us/download/dotnet/7.0
 - Zip and bzip2 2 need to be added to your gitbash if you're on windows, (it's really easy to install); here's a straight forward tutorial: https://ranxing.wordpress.com/2016/12/13/add-zip-into-git-bash-on-windows/

-But build can be done on a linux box with the DotNet 7 sdk installed.

 #### Compilation